mathspp/mathspp/pages/02.blog/04.pydonts/watch-out-for-recursion/item.en.md

     return already_sorted[0]
 ```

-In this particular example, *my* translation of the merge sort to a non-recursive
-solution ended up being noticeably larger than the recursive one.

 !
 If you don't really know what the `h, *l1 = l1`, `h, *l2 = l2`,
 ! `lst, *to_sort = to_sort` and `l1, l2, *already_sorted = already_sorted` lines
 ! are doing, you might want to have a look at
 ! [this Pydon't about unpacking with starred assignments][star-pydont].

+In this particular example, *my* translation of the merge sort to a non-recursive
+solution ended up being noticeably larger than the recursive one.
+This just goes to show that you need to judge all situations by yourself:
+would this be worth it?
+Is there an imperative implementation that is better than this direct translation?
+The answers to these questions will always depend on the programmer and the context
+they are in.

+This also shows that the way you *think* about the problem has an effect on the way
+the code looks:
+even though this last implementation is imperative, it is a direct translation of
+a recursive implementation and so it may not look as good as it could!

 # Conclusion